-For the purpose of audit inspection samples, the densified fuel producer shall be considered conforming if 90% of the audit samples are in compliance with all grade criteria as defined in Table 1 of PFI Standard Specifications for Residential/Commercial Densified Fuel.
-If up to 10% of the densified fuel producer's product does exceed the range specified in Table 1 of PFI Standard Specifications for Residential/Commercial Densified Fuel.
+For the purpose of audit samples, the densified fuel producer shall be considered conforming if 90% of the audit samples are in compliance with all grade criteria as defined in Table 1 of PFI Standard Specifications for Residential/Commercial Densified Fuel.
 If up to 10% of the densified fuel producer's product does exceed the range specified in Table 1 of PFI Standard Specifications for Residential/Commercial Densified Fuel it may not exceed the range by more than 10% with the exception of durability, which may not exceed the range by more than 2%.